2023 word & prayer guide

 - Request: What does this text show me about a need and how shall I petition God for it?

-- Transformation: How would this change my life if I took it seriously—if this truth were fully alive and effective in my inward being?
+- Transformation: Would this change my life if I took it seriously—if this truth were fully alive and effective in my inward being?